lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 (see “Combining real and synthetic moving objects” for details) and 12,148 simulated interstellar objects.
 24% (3.2 million) of the S3M objects and 20% (2,429) of the ISOs are detected and appear in the catalog.

-Objects were simulated in two color classes: S and C (silicaceous and carbonaceous, see `https://arxiv.org/pdf/1706.09398.pdf <https://arxiv.org/pdf/1706.09398.pdf>`_ for more details), with colors and slope parameters as shown in table 1.
+Objects were simulated in two color classes: S and C (silicaceous and carbonaceous, see `Veres <https://arxiv.org/pdf/1706.09398.pdf>`_ for more details), with colors and slope parameters as shown in table 1.

 +-------+------+------+-----+-----+-----+-----+-----+